RS1999ent/academic_website/_pages/about.md

 work to work on projects broadly related to systems and networking.
 I look for students who are curious, have strong technical skills, communicate well, and like exploring (slightly) crazy ideas.
-If you are interested, please apply to Tufts CS and send me an email.
-The application deadline is December 15th.
+If you are interested, please [apply to Tufts CS](https://gradase.admissions.tufts.edu/apply/) and send me an email.
+The application deadline is September 15th, 2021 for Spring 2022 admission and December 15th, 2021 for Fall 2022 admission.

 **Tufts undergrads & Master's students**: My lab hosts a few undergrads & Master's students every year.
 If you are interested,